Logarithmic Derivations of Adjoint Discriminants: Introduction

-From a different perspective, a very powerful tool to compute graded free resolutions is provided by the so-called geometric method, that amounts to studying special resolutions of singularities arising from Kempf collapsing as introduced in \cite{kempf:collapsing}, see \cite{lascoux:determinantal} for example for applications to determinantal varieties.
+From a different perspective, a very powerful tool to compute graded free resolutions is provided a method based on resolutions of singularities arising from Kempf collapsing as introduced in \cite{kempf:collapsing}; we refer for instance to \cite{lascoux:determinantal} for applications to the free resolution of determinantal ideals.
 We refer to \cite{Weyman} for a complete presentation of this method and of its many applications.
 This has been studied with particular emphasis in the framework of projective duality in \cite{gelfand-kapranov-zelevinsky}.
-However, to our knowledge this methond has not been applied so far to logarithmic derivations.
+However, to our knowledge, this method has not been applied so far to logarithmic derivations.

-The first main result of the present paper outlines a simple and deep connection between logarithmic derivations and projective duality, which in turn affords applications of the geometric method to the computation of Betti numbers of modules of logarithmic derivations.
+The first main result of the present paper outlines a simple and deep connection between logarithmic derivations and projective duality.
+This is the first step in order to apply the geometric method to the computation of Betti numbers of modules of logarithmic derivations.